No Mercy (2000): Preliminary matches

 As the event commenced, the first match that aired was a Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) Invitational Tables match.
 The match was an open invitation to any tag team in the WWF.
 The match stipulated that a team would be eliminated if one of its members got knocked through a table.
-The first two teams were Lo Down (Chaz and D'Lo Brown) and Too Cool (Scotty 2 Hotty and Grand Master Sexay).
-Brown hit Sexay and put him on the table and attempted to hit his finisher, a Lo Down on Sexay through the table but Sexay moved out of the way and Brown went through the table.
+The first two teams were Lo Down (Chaz and D'Lo Brown), and Too Cool (Scotty 2 Hotty and Grand Master Sexay).
+Brown hit Sexay, put him on the table, and attempted to hit his finisher, a Lo Down on Sexay through the table, but Sexay moved out of the way, and Brown went through the table.
 As a result, Lo Down was eliminated.
-Tazz and Raven were the next participants.
+Tazz, and Raven were the next participants.
 They eliminated Too Cool when they double suplexed Scotty through a table.
-Dudley Boyz entered next and eliminated Tazz and Raven when D-Von delivered a Leg Drop from the top rope on Tazz, who was lying on the table.
-As a result, Tazz went through a table and he and Raven were eliminated.
+Dudley Boyz entered next, and eliminated Tazz, and Raven when D-Von delivered a Leg Drop from the top rope on Tazz, who was lying on the table.
+As a result, Tazz went through a table, and he and Raven were eliminated.
 Next was Right to Censor (The Goodfather and Bull Buchanan), the final team to enter the match.
 Dudley Boyz had won the match when Bubba Ray powerbombed Buchanan through a table but the referee was knocked out.
 This allowed Goodfather to nail Bubba with a chair.
 Goodfather positioned Bubba on the broken table and the referee got up.
 He thought that Bubba had been driven through the table, so he awarded Right to Censor, the victory but another referee came in and told the referee the actual story.
 As a result, the match continued and Dudley Boyz performed a 3D on Goodfather through a table, thus eliminating Right to Censor and winning the match in the process.

 The next scheduled match was a six-person mixed tag team match pitting Acolytes Protection Agency (Bradshaw and Faarooq) and Lita against T & A (Test and Albert) and their manager Trish Stratus.
-APA was attacked by T & A in the backstage.
-On the other hand, Lita, who was already in the ring, was attacked by Stratus.
-As a result, the match resulted in a no contest but T & A came out to help Stratus in attacking Lita until Hardy Boyz (Jeff Hardy and Matt Hardy) made the rescue and prevented T & A and Stratus from attacking Lita.
+APA was attacked by T & A backstage before they had a chance to make their entrance.
+On the other hand, Lita, who was already in the ring, was attacked by Stratus and T & A until the Hardy Boyz (Jeff Hardy and Matt Hardy) made the rescue and prevented T & A and Stratus from attacking Lita.
+The match never took place.